 Unlike conventional downloads that move files from one source directly to your computer or device, BitTorrent clients use peer-to-peer (P2P) technology to speed up transfers.

 When you start a download, the component parts are gathered from other users who are also downloading the same file.

-If you’re wondering which client to choose from among the many out there, you’re in the right place.
-This article looks at the best five BitTorrent Clients and what makes them stand out from the rest.
+If you’re wondering which client to choose, there are also a lot of options.
+In this article, we’re going to look at the best five BitTorrent clients and see what makes them stand out from the rest.

 - Very light app

 - Low CPU usage

 - Scheduled downloads